netptop/siteproxy/README.md

 ## supported websites
 ```
 1. www.google.com, and search action.
+2. www.youtube.com, only firefox browser is supported.
-2. zh.wikipedia.org, and search action.
+3. zh.wikipedia.org, and search action.
-3. facebook, login is not verified.
+4. facebook, login is not verified.
-4. other websites.
+5. other websites.
 ```

 ## installation/deployment